robert-lindsey/WCRP/README.md

 The goal of the MCMC algorithm is to draw samples from a probability distribution over skill assignments conditioned on the observed student data.
 Each line in skills.txt is a sample from that distribution.

-It's important to note that the skill ids are arbitrary: you can't count on them being the same across samples (i.e., skill 10 on sample 1 may be called skill 42 on sample 2, since the skill IDs only denote the partitioning of items into skills given the state of the sampler.
-The number of skills will vary between samples too.)
+It's important to note that the skill IDs are arbitrary: you can't count on them being the same across samples.
+For example, skill 10 on sample 1 may be called skill 42 on sample 2, since the skill IDs only denote the partitioning of items into skills given the state of the Markov chain.
+The number of skills will typically vary between samples too.

-#### Cross Validation Simulations
+#### Running cross validation simulations on heldout students

 TODO: description of split files